rockyrif/OCTANET_DECEMBER/Readme.txt

-This Project is done by Mohamed Rifky While the internship of OctaNet Services Pvt Ltd.
+This Project is done by Mohamed Rifky While the internship of OctaNet Services Pvt Ltd (2023 december).

 Github reppository : https://github.com/rockyrif/OCTANET_DECEMBER